Uppal-Girish/smart_vertical_farming/README.md

 #V1.1.0:
 I have added another page to live data called graphed results and my inital vision is now complete now I will get more ideas and progress on making my website bigger, better and more professional.
 Thank you.

+#V1.1.1
+To make my website more professional I have added a search engine!
+While it might not seem like much now as my website expands this will become essential and I feel like it is a good thing to do early as if I do it late then it might not adapt with my code.